 One item can only be added to one data feed

 If you find it hard to re-upload the feed again and again across Facebook Catalog, Socialshop is a tool that will help you do all the editing and updating feed things without leaving the app, cause the app has collected all your products in one place to manage.

 Accordingly to Facebook, if your “Universal IDs are missing”, which means these fields from your feed file will need to be filled in:

 |Manufacturer Part Number||mpn|

-To be exact, these identified informations are used to define your products on global marketplaces, then you can target correctly to the right customers as a result of that.
+To be exact, these identified pieces of information are used to define your products on global marketplaces, then you can target correctly the right customers as a result of that.

 HTML Formats Isn’t Support

 Just like other marketplaces, Facebook Catalog requires the correct size and format of your feed, to make sure it displays correctly as you want, here are the brief: